Why study this course

 This module will provide you with the tools that you need to do your own research in English language and teaching.

-In this module you will have the opportunity to analyse and evaluate how English language shaped in spoken, written or digital forms.
+In this module you will have the opportunity to analyse and evaluate how English language, in spoken, written or digital forms, shapes meaning for use in fields ranging from media to politics to marketing.
 You will also explore how factors such as audience, purpose, genre and mode affect our use of language.

 This module will introduce you to the basic principles of how teachers construct and present English language tests.
 You will look at the different purposes of tests and you will critically evaluate testing techniques.